Grimsly/Tasks/README.md

 ### Kobun-Mobile

 An app that I created in 1 day.
 Not particularly impressive design-wise for an app, but it was more a challenge I took on during my free time.
 Based on Professor X.Jie Yang's [Kobun-Online](https://people.ucalgary.ca/~xyang/kobun/kobun.html)
--Kobun-Online is website that contains not only information about classical Japanese, but also contains drills that help students get used to certain grammar points of classical Japanese.
+- Kobun-Online is website that contains not only information about classical Japanese, but also contains drills that help students get used to certain grammar points of classical Japanese.
--Programmed the app in Swift for iOS
+- Programmed the app in Swift for iOS
--For now, the app only has drills from Kobun-Online, but I do plan to redesign the app one day to also include more space for the classical Japanese info pages.
+- For now, the app only has drills from Kobun-Online, but I do plan to redesign the app one day to also include more space for the classical Japanese info pages.
--Reads from a JSON file to get the drills.
+- Reads from a JSON file to get the drills.
 To add more drills, just edit the JSON file.

 #### Screenshots